MISSION & HISTORY.

 That same year, Geriatric Services Inc. took over management of Bright Side Manor, a historic residential health care facility that had been operating as senior housing since 1916.
 At Bright Side Manor, the organization was able to provide the quality affordable housing for seniors that so many communities were lacking.
 As of today, it is the only assisted living facility in Bergen County that is truly affordable for low-and-middle income older adults.

-Further expanding on the goal of creating housing for seniors where they can safely age in their homes, the PALS (Portable Assisted Living Services) assisted living program was created.
-Assisted living programs are licensed to provide services for seniors in subsidized housing who are no longer independent, but cannot afford or do not wish to move out of their community.
-With expertise in providing assisted living services in a holistic and cost-effective manner, Geriatric Services now operates two PALS Program locations.
-Launched initially at Westwood House, a senior apartment building in Westwood, NJ and has expanded to two locations, now in Garfield, NJ.
-With support from PALS, tenants can remain in their own apartments, while being provided assistance with personal care, meal preparation, medication administration, housekeeping, laundry and health monitoring services.
+To address the shortage of subsidized senior housing, the organization opened The Brookdale, a 62-unit subsidized senior apartment building in Teaneck in 2016, and created the PALS (Portable Assisted Living Services) assisted living program in 2015.
+Assisted Living Programs (ALPs) are licensed to provide services for seniors in subsidized housing who are no longer independent, but cannot afford or do not wish to move out of their community.
+With expertise in providing holistic and cost-effective assisted living services, The Bright Side Family now operates PALS in three locations: Westwood House in Westwood, NJ and Golden Tower and Belmont Gardens in Garfield, NJ.
+With support from PALS, tenants can remain in their own apartments as they are provided assistance with personal care, meal preparation, medication administration, light housekeeping, laundry, and health monitoring services.

 That same year, The Bright Side Family launched Age-Friendly Teaneck with support from The Henry and Marilyn Taub Foundation.
 Age-Friendly Teaneck is based on the World Health Organization’s strategic goal of “facilitating the inclusion of older persons to make our world more age-friendly."
 The initiative in Teaneck collaborates with local stakeholders to improve overall livability for community members and serve as a model for other New Jersey communities committed to supporting an aging population.